 Symptoms and the results of exams can suggest that a person might have NPC, but the actual diagnosis is made by removing cells from an abnormal area and looking at them under a microscope.
 This is known as a biopsy.
 Different types of biopsies may be done, depending on where the abnormal area is.

 If a suspicious growth is found in the nasopharynx during an exam, the doctor may remove a biopsy sample with small instruments and the aid of a fiber-optic scope.
 Often, biopsies of the nasopharynx are done in the operating room as an outpatient procedure.
-The sample is then sent to a lab, where a doctor called a pathologist looks at it under a microscope.
+The sample is then sent to a lab, where a pathologist (a doctor who specializes in diagnosing and classifying diseases in the lab) looks at it under a microscope.
 If the biopsy sample contains cancer cells, the pathologist sends back a report describing the type of the cancer.

-If the cancer is hidden beneath the surface of the nasopharynx, NPC may not be visible during an exam.
-If a person has symptoms suggesting NPC but nothing abnormal is seen on exam, the doctor may take several samples of normal-looking tissue, which may be found to contain cancer cells when looked at under the microscope.
+NPC is not always visible during an exam.
+If a person has symptoms suggesting NPC but nothing abnormal is seen on exam, the doctor may biopsy normal-looking tissue, which may be found to contain cancer cells when looked at under the microscope.

 Fine needle aspiration (FNA) biopsy

 An FNA biopsy may be used if you have a suspicious lump in or near your neck.
 For this procedure, the doctor uses a thin, hollow needle attached to a syringe to aspirate (withdraw) a few drops of fluid containing cells and tiny fragments of tissue.
-A local anesthetic (numbing medicine) may be used on the skin where the needle will be inserted.
-In some cases, no anesthetic is needed.
+A local anesthetic (numbing medicine) may be used on the skin where the needle will be inserted might be numbed with a local anesthetic but sometimes this is not needed.

 The doctor places the needle directly into the mass for about 10 seconds and withdraws cells and a few drops of fluid.
 The cells are then looked at under a microscope to see if they are cancerous.

-In patients with an enlarged lymph node in the neck area, an FNA biopsy can help determine if the enlargement is caused by a response to an infection, the spread of cancer from somewhere else (such as the nasopharynx), or a cancer that begins in lymph nodes – called a lymphoma.
+An FNA biopsy can help determine if an enlarged lymph node in the neck area is caused by a response to an infection, the spread of cancer from somewhere else (such as the nasopharynx), or a cancer that begins in lymph nodes – called a lymphoma.
 If the cancer started somewhere else, the FNA biopsy alone might not be able to tell where it started.
 But if a patient already known to have NPC has enlarged neck lymph nodes, FNA can help determine if the spread of NPC caused the lymph node swelling.